Under Construction

 Pythagoras and Euclid

 Pythagoras (b.circa 570 BC d. circa 495 BC) [him of the triangle] and Euclid (lived around 300 BC) are essential to the history of both Mathematics and Philosophy.
 There is a problem with Pythagoras, in as much as little is really known about what he did, or did not, say or do.
 Also, the Babylonians knew much about the ratios of the squares on right-angled triangles [Pythagorean triples] over a thousand years beforehand.
-But whoever it was, the idea of Pythagoras proving 'the square on the hypoteneuse...' is what is important.
+But whoever it was, the idea of Pythagoras proving 'the square on the hypotenuse...' is what is important.
 Pythagoras, or not, it is essential to know about because it showed that things could be proven.
-Also, Pythagoras is supposed to have taught that everything was made of numbers [this a very long time before scientists quite recently came around to a similar point of view.
+Also, Pythagoras is supposed to have taught that everything was made of numbers [this, a very long time before some scientists quite recently came around to a similar point of view].

 Euclid is important because ... well, as Edna St. Vincent Millay put it, Euclid alone has looked on Beauty bare.
 Euclid is our origin of geometric truth.
 Again, I am not concerned if the correct person gets the credit, rather, it is the concept of knowing true things, and the process through which the truth can be known, that is of importance.